Ecommerce personalization: How—and why—to customize your website for your customers + 15 real brand examples

 - Plenty of people will come to your website looking for a specific product, and they might be ready to make an on-the-spot purchase.

 - Others will stumble upon your brand and mosey around your pages in no rush to buy.

-By thinking about the experience you set up for these shoppers, you’ll more accurately cater to that audience and increase conversion rates.
+Shouldn’t the page they land on and the content that it includes match their intent?
+By thinking about the experience you set up for these shoppers, you’ll more accurately cater to that audience—and increase conversion rates.

 Personalizing the buyer journey based on the influencer

 One brand that nails their personalization based on referral source is Ogee.
 This clean beauty brand runs an Instagram ad that features an influencer using one of their face sticks.
 That influencer then speaks to the benefits of it compared to similar products.